-Eastern Bluebirds may breed with another partner if an early nesting attempt fails.
-Only on rare occasions, male pairs up with two females or two males pair up with a single female.
+Only on rare occasions, one male pair up with two females or two males pair up with one female.

 Studies on Western Bluebirds found that the vast majority of mated pairs stay together for life.

-In long-term studies of Western Bluebirds’ natural history, scientists found that only about 6% of 117 pairs studied changed partners when both members of the pair were still alive and returned to breed.
+In long-term studies of Western Bluebirds’ natural history, scientists found that only about 6% of 117 pairs studied changed partners when both members of the pair were still alive.

 A separate study conducted by Dickinson et al. (1996) found that only 3% of the 106 mated pairs studied switched partners.
 The switching of partners took place as females attempted multiple broods in a single breeding season and changed males between attempts.

-Not such a study exists for Eastern Bluebirds, but field observations suggest that most birds pairs mate for life while the pair is still alive.
+Not such a study exists for Eastern Bluebirds, but field observations suggest that most birds pairs mate for life while both male and female are alive.

-There is a lot more of the mated life of the Eastern Bluebirds.
+There is a lot we do not know about the mated life of the bluebird.

 Non-migratory Bluebirds generally pair up with the last year’s partner.
 Even though mated pairs appear not to interact very much after the breeding season, year-round resident or non-migratory Bluebirds are likely to re-mate with the same partner.